Seeed-Studio/Seeed_Arduino_CAN/README.md

 # can-ascii
 CAN BUS monitoring tool based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515.
 Implements CAN ASCII/SLCAN protocol compatible with Lawicel CAN232/CANUSB.
+I might recommend CANHacker tool to use with this software.

 Copyright (C) 2015 Anton Viktorov <latonita@yandex.ru>